MANImax123/People-s-Voice/README.md

 # Civic Management & Reporting System

-An AI-powered platform for civic issue reporting and management with technician dashboard and analytics.
+An AI-powered platform for civic issue reporting and management with tech dashboard and analytics.

 ## Features